sirikon/sirikon.me/modules/website/posts/0005-python-simplified-concurrency-guide.md

 ## [threading](https://docs.python.org/3/library/threading.html)

-Creating threads here mean creating actual operating system threads.
+Creating threads here mean creating **actual operating system threads**.
 This way we have a single process with a single Python interpreter and memory space, but with multiple threads working on it independently.

 Threads look all the same to the OS, and the OS will assign CPU time to each thread by its own criteria.